gabrielfioravante/json-sender/README.md

 # JSON Sender
 A simple program to send HTTP requests from .json files.
+Made for learning purposes.

 ## Install
 At this point, the only way to use this program is building it and getting the executable at `target/release`.